nyagamunene/supermq-docs/docs/bootstrap.md

 - *Decrypt the response*

-Finally, you can decrypt the response using a function.
-Here's an example of how you can do this using golang:
+Finally, decrypt the response using a function.
+Here's an example of how to do this using golang:

 ```bash
 package main